raymondworkshop/old.myblog/_posts/diary/2021-01-18-daily-review.md

   * TODO

+#### 2020-02-19
+  * TODO
+    - programming on Blog
+      + write a bit, find boring
+      + try to write blog myself

+    - read the flask and python doc
+      + about Module, package, namespace

+    - reading
+    - english practice

+  * TOIMPROVE
+    - wake up earlier and go to bed earlier
+    - make a todo list everyday
+    - do hardest tasks on list first
+    - stop being pefect

+#### 2020-02-18
+  * DONE
+    - running
+    - withdrawl the money from sofi as emergency fund and pay for the debt
+      + invest more on index fund, and spend less time on stocks

+    - dinner with huoguo
+      + great to have dinner at the resturant

+    - read some code

+  * TOIMPROVE
+    - find your purpose
+      + **build my business**, especially the tech ones
+      + I am a thinker, not a actioner, you should do more

+    - improve your energy
+      + more exercise
+      + more good food

+    - less time on surfing online
+      + checking wsj and looking through some titles are ok

+    - get up a bit earlier around 7:30 - 8:00

 #### 2020-02-16
   * TODO
     - online chatting on vanessa's group
+      + NOT
     - programming
+      + NOT
     - reading
+      + NOT

+  * review
+    - ?

 #### 2020-02-15
   * speak at CH